bazilinskyy/coupled-sim/README.md

 ## Varjo camera on prefab
-To make use of the varjo headset in the coupled-sim, one needs to adapt the existing player avatar prefabs.
+To make use of the Varjo headset in the coupled-sim, one needs to adapt the existing player avatar prefabs.
 This holds for both the pedestrian (participant) and the AV's.
 For this purpose, I duplicated the existing participant prefab and created a new "Participant_varjo" prefab.

 **1.** Add the VarjoCameraRig prefab on the same level as the CameraPositionSet.
 Make sure to set the same transform values for the VarjoCameraRig as the CameraPositionSet

-**2.** Add the *Position Setter* script to the VarjoCameraRig and set as the target "CameraPosition".
+**2.** Add the *Position Setter* script to the VarjoCameraRig and set it as the target "CameraPosition".

-With these two steps you should be able to see the world from the perspective of the pedestrian.
+With these two steps, you should be able to see the world from the perspective of the pedestrian.

 ## Visualize eye-gaze vector
+Problem to solve: Due to the sequencing of trials, sometimes the eye gaze is visualised in the baseline too.
+Right now the problem is solved by informing the participants that the trial belongs to the baseline mapping, thus the eye gaze visualisation provides no information regarding the AV's intent.

 The visualization of the eye=gaze vector is done by adapting the provided *VarjoGazeRay* script.
 The visualization is done by drawing a line between the origin (the eyes) and the end (the gaze point).